udaymanaguli/PyTrack/README.md

 ## PyTrack

-# A simple Python-based task tracker to help you manage and organize tasks efficiently from the command line.
+# A Python-based task tracker to help you manage and organize tasks efficiently from the command line.

 # Features